-Tinnitus affects 15 percent of the population, including pregnant women.
-Today, we’re going to talk about how it happens, how to handle it, and what you can do to prevent it from happening.
-Also, find out why your pregnancy has brought along the tinny ringing!
+In this article, we’ll discuss what causes tinnitus, how to handle it, and what you can do to prevent it from happening.
+We’ll also explain why your pregnancy has brought along the tinny ringing!

 What Is Tinnitus?

-Tinnitus is not a diagnosis on its own, rather it’s usually just a symptom of something deeper going on.
-Sometimes tinnitus may be caused by minor reasons., but since this isn’t always the case, it’s important to check in with your doctor whenever you begin to experience continuous ringing in your ears.
+Tinnitus is not a diagnosis on its own; it’s usually a symptom of something deeper going on.
+Sometimes tinnitus may be caused by minor things.
+However, since this isn’t always the case, it’s essential to check in with your doctor if you begin to experience continuous ringing in your ears.

 What Causes Tinnitus?

-It’s hard to pinpoint exactly what causes tinnitus.
-There are a number of reasons you could be experiencing it, from minor to major causes.
+It’s hard to pinpoint the exact cause of tinnitus as there are many reasons you could be experiencing it — these range from minor to major causes.

 Let’s look at a few of the most common reasons why your ears may be ringing while you’re pregnant:

 - Wax build-up: If you have a blockage in the external ear canal, the way sound passes through your ear canal changes.
-Essentially, your eardrum can’t operate properly if the canal is blocked, so you may just need to clean out those ears (source).
+Essentially, your eardrum can’t operate properly if the canal is blocked, so you may just need to clean out those ears.

-- Headaches: Ever had one of those headaches where the silence hurts?
-The ringing in your ears could be an early sign of a migraine, something pregnant women are at a higher risk for.
+- Headaches: Ever had one of those headaches where even the silence hurts?
+The ringing in your ears could be an early sign of a migraine, something pregnant women are at a higher risk of (4).

-- High blood pressure: Increased blood pressure can cause tinnitus because the brain is so close to the ears and there’s a high amount of blood vessels in that area.
+- High blood pressure: Increased blood pressure can cause tinnitus because the brain is so close to the ears, and there are many blood vessels in that area.
 In this case, controlling your blood pressure should reduce your tinnitus.

-- Anemia: Iron deficiencies can also cause tinnitus, and pregnant women are at a higher risk for anemia.
+- Anemia: Iron deficiencies can also cause tinnitus, and pregnant women are at a higher risk for anemia (5).
 Getting a blood test can determine if this is the cause.
 If your tinnitus doesn’t go away with increased iron intake, it may be time to look into other causes.

 - Hormones: Yep, we can use this excuse once again!
-Those good old baby-sustaining hormones are giving us another problem to worry about as they fluctuate (source).
+Those good old baby-sustaining hormones are giving us another problem to worry about as they fluctuate.

 - Loss of hearing: If you’re pregnant, it’s unlikely you’re old enough to start experiencing hearing loss related to aging.
 That doesn’t mean you’re protected from loud noises, though!
 This is the most common cause of tinnitus.

-- Otosclerosis: In otosclerosis, bones abnormally grow in your ear.
+- Otosclerosis: If you have otosclerosis, bones grow abnormally in your ear.
 Crazy, right?
-Pregnancy can make pre-existing otosclerosis worse, and intensify tinnitus (source).
+Pregnancy can make pre-existing otosclerosis worse, intensifying tinnitus.

-- Preeclampsia: Tinnitus may be a warning sign for this condition, which affects 5 percent of pregnant women (source).
+- Preeclampsia: Tinnitus may be a warning sign for this condition, which affects 5% of pregnant women.

 Does Tinnitus Affect Your Pregnancy?

-Fortunately, if you’ve eliminated all of the serious causes of tinnitus, you’re left with nothing more than an annoyance.
-Of course, this annoyance can come with some irritating side effects in addition to the consistent ringing, such as:
+Fortunately, if you and your doctor have eliminated all of the serious causes of tinnitus, you’re left with nothing more than an annoyance.
+Of course, this annoyance can come with some irritating side effects in addition to the consistent ringing.

-- Poor mood: Nothing can bother an expecting mama more than too many physical problems, aches, and pains.
+- Poor mood: Nothing bothers an expecting mama more than too many physical problems, aches, and pains.
 Tinnitus doesn’t hurt, but it can affect your mood.
-You need a spa day!
+You may require a spa day!

-- Increased headaches: With all that ringing bouncing around, you’re bound to be pretty sensitive to anything that could bring on a headache.
+- Increased headaches: With all that ringing in your head, you’re bound to be pretty sensitive to anything that could bring on a headache.

 How Long Does Tinnitus Last?

 The duration of your tinnitus depends entirely on the cause.
-If it’s purely pregnancy related, from hormones or other factors, it should go away within a few weeks after birth.
+If it’s purely pregnancy-related, from hormones or other factors, it should go away within a few weeks of your baby’s birth.

-Some tinnitus is very short-term, such as after a concert or during a migraine.
+Some tinnitus exists for a very short time, such as after a concert or during a migraine.
 It will clear up if you give your ears some rest and avoid triggers.
 This is the best kind of tinnitus since it’s not permanent!

-However, chronic tinnitus is possible and occurs if the cause is more serious than common reasons like those we mentioned.
-A doctor will be able to give you a better time frame after checking out your ears, hearing, and other related functions.
+However, chronic tinnitus can occur if the cause is more serious.
+A doctor can give you a better time frame after checking out your ears, hearing, and other related functions.

 Is Tinnitus Common During Pregnancy?

 Considering that tinnitus affects over 50 million Americans, the chance of suffering tinnitus, in general, is pretty high.
-Also, tinnitus is reportedly the most common ear symptom experienced by women during pregnancy (source).
+Also, tinnitus is reportedly the most common ear symptom experienced by women during pregnancy (7).

-If you have any past experiences with tinnitus, hearing damage, prolonged exposure to loud noises, or headaches, you’re at a higher risk of getting it while pregnant.
-Pregnancy alone is not a cause for tinnitus, but instead an exacerbating factor.
+If you have experienced tinnitus in the past or have hearing damage, prolonged exposure to loud noises, or headaches, you’re at a higher risk of getting it while pregnant.
+Pregnancy alone is not a cause of tinnitus but an exacerbating factor.

 Now that all the facts and information are out of the way, we can focus on relief!
-That’s the most important part after establishing the why.
-Solving the how when it comes to dealing with tinnitus is vital to surviving it, even if only for 9 months.
+Solving the reason for your tinnitus is vital to surviving it, even if only for 9 months.

-Unfortunately, there is no cure for tinnitus, since it’s not an illness.
-You need first to treat the cause, if possible, to make this symptom go away, but you can do some easy things at-home to cope.
+Unfortunately, there is no cure for tinnitus since it’s not an illness.
+First, you need to treat the root cause of tinnitus to make this pregnancy symptom disappear, but you can do some easy things at home to cope.

 1. Avoid Loud Sounds

 Loud noises, such as fireworks or music on full volume, can be a major trigger for all tinnitus, regardless of the cause.
-Silence can equally cause tinnitus to get worse, so try to stay around sound-neutral places.
+Silence can equally cause tinnitus to worsen, so try to stay around sound-neutral places.

 2. Zinc Supplements

-Taking care of your body and making sure you’re giving it everything it needs to function during this time while carrying your baby is very important.
+Taking care of your body and making sure you’re giving it everything it needs to function while carrying your baby is very important.
 A doctor can give you more in-depth information on what supplements can help you.
 Adding foods rich in zinc to your diet, like meats, shellfish, legumes, and seeds, can help reduce the effect of tinnitus (8).

-A healthy diet can be the saving grace to your tinnitus.
-If you’re following your pregnancy restrictions, such as no smoking or tons of caffeine, you’re doing great already.
+A healthy diet can be the saving grace for your tinnitus.
+If you’re following pregnancy restrictions, such as avoiding smoking and tons of caffeine, you’re doing great already.
 Avoiding sugar, excessive amounts of salt, and alcohol will also reduce the ringing.
 Eat a balanced diet, including the best fruits during pregnancy.

-Still, I know how tough those pregnancy cravings can be!
-So, next time you want to grab the junk food, just think of that annoying ringing.
+Still, we know how tough those pregnancy cravings can be.
+Next time you want to grab the junk food, think of that annoying ringing.

 4. Keep White Noise in the Background at All Times

 As a mom, or even a soon-to-be one, you know silence is a rare experience in your home.
-At least for my house, there is never a completely noise-free period.
-For tinnitus, this can be great!
+In my house, there is never a completely noise-free period.
+For tinnitus sufferers, this can be great!

-But whenever there’s dead silence, you’ll probably experience an increase in the ringing, which can sometimes be maddening.
+Whenever there’s dead silence, you’ll probably experience an increase in the ringing, which can sometimes be maddening.
 Keeping white noise in the background, playing soft music, or having a fan blowing will be helpful.
 If you don’t like these ideas, try keeping the TV volume low or opening a window.
 White noise and background noise distracts your hearing nerves, so the tinnitus won’t seem as loud.

 5. Meditation and Yoga

-It helps if you can come to terms with the ringing and just accepting it as a new constant thing in your life, for now, is really important.
-Although it’s hard, trust me, I know the feeling, try to stop focusing and stressing on the ringing.
+It helps if you can come to terms with the ringing and accept it as a passing pregnancy symptom because that’s likely all it will be.
+Although it’s hard — trust us, we know the feeling — try to stop focusing and stressing on the ringing.

 Meditation can help by relaxing your body and mind.
 It can also relieve tense muscles, headaches, and depression or stress-related factors that could worsen your tinnitus.
 If you can’t handle the quiet, feel free to rely on white noise to get through the process.

-Like meditation, yoga can be beneficial too and is something any pregnant woman should get involved in.
-Staying fit and active even as your belly grows is important for your health, and can loosen and strengthen joints and muscles.
+Like meditation, yoga can be beneficial and is something any pregnant woman should practice.
+Staying fit and active even as your belly grows is important for your health and can loosen and strengthen joints and muscles.

 Tinnitus during pregnancy, while annoying, is manageable and has a good prognosis.